creativeprojects/resticprofile/docs/content/configuration/inheritance/_index.md

 ## Common Flags

 Profiles in resticprofile configure commandline options (flags) for restic commands.
 While a profile has several predefined common properties (`repository`, `password-file`, ...), any arbitrary common flags can be set directly inside the profile and will be inherited by all command sections of the profile.

+Resticprofile applies a filter (see `global.restic-arguments-filter`) to decide which flags are supported in which restic commands and automatically removes unsupported flags when building commandline options.

-For example, an arbitrary flag like `insecure-tls` that is not part of the profile config [reference]({{< ref "/configuration/reference" >}}) but valid for every restic command can be set at profile level and will be converted to a restic flag.
+For example, a flag like `insecure-tls` can be set at profile level and will be used whenever restic is started with this profile.
+Most supported flags can be set in this way at profile level, see [reference]({{< ref "/configuration/reference" >}}) for details.

 {{< tabs groupId="config-with-common-flags-in-profile" >}}
 {{% tab name="toml" %}}